mj1618/stepwise-migrations/README.md

 Commands:
   migrate
-    Migrate the database to the latest version down
+    Migrate the database to the latest version undo
     Rollback the database to the previous version validate
-    Validate the migration files and the migration history table audit
+    Validate the migration files and the stepwise_migration_events table audit
     Show the audit history for the migrations in the database info
     Show information about the current state of the migrations in the database drop
-    Drop all tables, schema and migration history table get-script
+    Drop all tables, schema and stepwise_migration_events table get-applied-script
     Get the script for the last applied migration

 Options: